Getting Started with Selenium Automated Testing

 Selenium Automated Testing

-When using Java to create Selenium tests, it’s important to keep in mind the following:
+When using Java to create Selenium tests, it’s essential to keep in mind the following:

 Correctly Using a Locator